LiLing0724/bggn213_github/README.md

 # bggn213_github
-Class work for BGGN 213 bioinformatics
+Class work for BGGN 213 bioinformatics at UCSD